 In this article, we discover the history of James Bond.
 With twenty-four James Bond movies and twelve novels released through five decades, we have seen James Bond sometimes depicted differently in Ian Flemings’ novel to his on-screen persona.
-Find out what and who Ian Fleming perceived as his ideal James Bond and the basis of the character.
+Discover Ian Fleming’s vision as his ideal James Bond and the basis of the character in the section Creation of Bond, James Bond, James Bond’s background including his family in the section, Family History or all about Ian Fleming’s Novels.

 It has been suggested that a number of real-life inspirations were used when British author, journalist and Naval Intelligence officer Ian Fleming first created the fictional character, James Bond.
 A former Commander in the Royal Navy who subsequently became a spy working for Her Majesty’s Secret Service, MI6, and armed with his Licence to Kill.